 It wasn’t that long ago when vehicles were equipped with carburetors that easily suffered from vapor lock.
 However, the modern fuel-injected motor rarely suffers from the vapor lock phenomenon.
-What is a vapor lock and why should you care?
+What is vapor lock, and why should you care?

-If you are still driving a carbureted car, you want to avoid the vapor lock situation.
+If you are still driving a carbureted car, you want to avoid vapor lock.
 It can cause numerous problems leading to trouble starting and driving the vehicle.

 What is a Vapor Lock in a Car Engine?

-With the fuel-injected engine, the pump is found in the gas tank.
+With fuel-injected engines, the pump is found in the gas tank.
 The pump runs cool because it is in the fuel and the system remains pressurized, ensuring there is less likelihood of a vapor lock.

 What Causes A Vapor Lock?

 Vapor lock is caused when your car’s fuel gets too hot and vaporizes.
-If the outside temperature are high or the engine is running at higher temperatures and the fuel lines are routed too close to the exhaust, a vapor lock can occur.
+If the outside temperature are high enough, or if the engine is running at higher temperatures and the fuel lines are routed too close to the exhaust, vapor lock can result.

 Vapor Lock Symptoms

-The most common symptom of a vapor lock is a hard starting engine.
-You may also notice issues like a misfiring engine or performance issues like slow acceleration or rough idle.
+The most common symptom of vapor lock is a hard starting engine.
+You may also notice issues like a misfiring engine, or performance issues like slow acceleration or rough idle.